-The John Chesley Residence is also recognized for its association with John Carey Chesley.
-He was an agent for the Federal Department of Marine and Fisheries for 24 years.
-He was responsible for the maintenance of navigational aids in the Bay of Fundy area.
-His duties were very important to Saint John’s reputation as a safely accessible port.
+Additionally, the John Chesley Residence is recognized for its association with John Carey Chesley, an agent for the Federal Department of Marine and Fisheries for 24 years.
+He was responsible for maintaining navigational aids in the Bay of Fundy area, which was crucial for Saint John’s reputation as a safely accessible port.
 Chesley was also a prominent figure in local sports, having played baseball for the Acadia University team and serving on the Saint John Boxing Commission for many years.

 This post has already been read 1868 times!